Getting it sorted

 Small Claims Court

-You can contact the Small Claims Office in your district or lodge a claim online or download the Small Claim application form.
+You can contact the Small Claims Office in your district or lodge a claim online.
 Find out more about the Small Claims procedure.

 We will pay compensation for items lost, damaged or substantially delayed in the post by seven days within Ireland and by 10 days for international items.